monkjunior/goweb.learn/README.md

 - Quite similar to refresh_token in JWTs

 - So you should not learn JWTs right away, learn these basic first!

+4 Major steps:

+- Generate User's remember token on the user's cookie.

+- Hash the token then store it on backend.

+- Lookup the user bases on that hash value.

+- Take our controller and connect all the dots.